BconGlobal

 How to Start Accepting Crypto Payments with the Bcon “New Address” API

 Accepting cryptocurrency on your website may sound complicated.
 But with a payment gateway like Bcon, the process becomes structured and predictable.
+Before getting started, it’s important to choose a reliable wallet to receive your funds.
+If you’re not sure which option is best for your needs, you can refer to our guide on how to choose the best crypto wallet.

 In this article, you will learn: